Train Your Child… after church.

 Your children’s Sunday school teachers, Children’s Ministers, and Youth Pastors and leaders work hard to present Biblical truths to your children.
-However, the short time they give your children is only a vitamin to the daily nutrition you are charged with giving them.
-This is to be a resource to help you make the most of your children’s time at church and to follow up with what they learn there to help it apply to their everyday lives.
+However, the short time these servants are with your children is only a vitamin to the daily nutrition you are charged with giving them.
+Church time (Sunday school and Big Church) was intended to be a resource to help you make the most of your children’s time at church and to follow up with what they learn there to help it apply to their everyday lives.

-Most churches are now sending home Parent Pages to help you train your children at home.
-They are not simply meant for you to know what your children learned that day in class.
-They are for you to use to create a discussion about what they learned and follow up with your child to make sure they understood the lesson and how it applies to their lives.
-Parent Pages are meant for you to spend intentional time with your child each week (at least) talking about spiritual things.
+Most churches send home Parent Pages to help you train your children at home.
+These resources are available to you to connect you with what your child learned in class so you can have follow up discussions with your children (which have been proven to help children remember what they’re taught).
+It’s a chance to ensure your children understood the lesson and how it applies to their lives.
+Parent Pages are meant for you to spend intentional time with your child weekly talking about spiritual things.

 If your church does not provide Parent Pages or any follow up materials, engage your child by asking at least five questions about their time at Sunday school.
 Here are some suggestions: